-2.1 Finalize the cosmetics webinars series with ARSO and PCPC Enhance African continental understanding of specific international standards and the standards development process In implementation 3.2 Conduct in-person or virtual interviews with Ministries, regulators, National Standards Bodies, utilities, private sector partners and civil society organizations 3.3 Incorporate findings from deskwork and interviews into Debut of virtual interviews Q3 2022 comprehensive country-level reports 2.
-Development of recommendations for in- country partners for addressing shortcomings discovered in country-level reports in each country 3.
-Two virtual sessions per country with critical stakeholder to discuss results and recommendations based on the comprehensive country level diagnostic report 4.
-Development and dissemination of one trend report examining trends on how the law creates a commitment to increasing access to drinking water and sanitation, how the law supports the adoption and application of WASH standards, and how the law creates an enabling environment for NQI and reduces barriers to trade in international WASH products 5.
-Greater transparency of the laws governing the adoption and use of WASH standards 6.
-Greater transparency of the institutions responsible for developing WASH standards or whose activities influence the development of the WASH standards 8.1 - AWWA to conduct a needs assessment survey to identify specific utility management standards of greatest interest to water sector utilities in Zambia, Malawi and Locatho and I. Water sector utilities interested in learning about and adopting utility management standards are identified and recruited in Zambia, Malawi, and Lesotho In implementation.
-Africa workshops to begin in Year 4.
-Malawi, and Lesotho and recruit a cohort of gender- diverse training participants from 15+ utilities 2.
+2.1 Finalize the cosmetics webinars series with ARSO and PCPC I. Enhance African continental understanding of specific international standards and the standards development process Concluded 3.2 Conduct in-person or virtual interviews with Ministries, regulators, National Standards Bodies, utilities, private sector partners and civil society organizations 3.3 Incorporate findings from deskwork and interviews into comprehensive country-level reports Continue development of 3 comprehensive, country- level reports (one for each country), based on the deskwork and interviews, which evaluates the national- level laws, regulations and policies governing the development, adoption and use of WASH related standards Development of recommendations for in- country partners for addressing shortcomings discovered in country-level reports in each country Two virtual sessions per country with critical stakeholder to discuss results and recommendations based on the comprehensive country level diagnostic report Development and dissemination of one trend report examining trends on how the law creates a commitment to increasing access to drinking water and sanitation, how the law supports the adoption and application of WASH standards, and how the law creates an enabling environment for NQI and reduces barriers to trade in international WASH products Greater transparency of the laws governing the adoption and use of WASH standards Greater transparency of the laws governing the adoption and use of WASH standards In Implementation 8.1 - AWWA to conduct a influence the development of the WASH standards I. Water sector utilities Concluded needs assessment survey to identify specific utility management standards of greatest interest to water sector utilities in Zambia, Malawi, and Lesotho and interested in learning about and adopting utility management standards are identified and recruited in Zambia, Malawi, and Lesotho Concluded recruit a cohort of gender- diverse training participants from 15+ utilities 2.
 Content for workshops describing utility management standards aimed at target audiences in